-It all started way before our time, according to an article on the IRS website.
+It all started way before our time, according to the IRS.
 From the beginning of our nation – 1776 until 1802 – Americans paid few taxes.
 Mostly the government received funding through taxes on goods such as sugar, liquor, carriages and tobacco, and another sales tax was instituted during the War of 1812 to offset costs of fighting the British.

 During the Civil War, there was an office of Commissioner of Internal Revenue established and income tax was instituted by Congress in 1862.
 Nothing like our system today, only employees with an annual income between $600 and $10,000 paid taxes – at a rate of just 3% – plus those with earnings above $10,000 paid taxes at a higher rate.
 If citizens didn’t pay the taxes, the Commissioner could seize assets, including income or property.